processone/docs.ejabberd.im/content/admin/configuration/modules.md

----
-title: Modules Options
+# Modules Options
-toc: true
-menu: Modules Opts
-order: 95
----

 > This section describes options of all ejabberd modules.
-If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](/archive/).
+If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).

 mod\_adhoc
 ----------